What opportunities will this course give me?

 The programme involves practical work in our kitchens and restaurant.
 Theory will take place in a classroom environment.
-You will work in groups for practical, but you may be required to complete some assessed coursework individually or working in pairs.
+You will need to have the ability to progress towards independent and team working

 You will be taught by a variety of chef and restaurant lecturers who have a wide range of experience of the hospitality and catering industry.
 They will encourage you with your studies and teach you how to become truly professional in your chosen field.
 They will also help you to develop key employment skills such as problem solving, communication and time management.